 Description.
 It shows the number of bedrooms, bathrooms, square footage, etc.

 Photos.
-We’ve already described the importance of quality images for online businesses in How to Build a Real Estate Web Platform: Core Features and Add-Ons.
+We’ve already described the importance of quality images for online real estate businesses in another article.
 If you’re interested in the requirements for photos, we recommend reading that article.

 3D tours.
 This is another way to enable users to view properties, as 3D technology allows homebuyers to get a deeper understanding of the layout, size, and interior design of a home without stepping inside the front door.
 Hundreds of potential bidders will be able to view the same house whenever they want, as virtual tours enable them to examine every inch.